inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 ## CONFIGURING GOOGLE CLOUD

-Step 1 Create a Google Cloud Bucket
+`Step 1` **Add a Google Cloud Bucket**
+Create a cloud storage file system for us to interact with.<br>
-- on the cloud storage buckets page, click `create` to add a new google cloud bucket to create a bucket for this module.
+On the cloud storage buckets page, click `create`
     - Select a globally unique name
-    - Location - I chose Multi-region = EU
+    - Location - choose your region.
+(Multi-region = EU)
-    - Storage Class - standard
+    - Storage Class - keep default of 'standard'
-    - Access Control - Uniform with 'Enforce public access prevention' checkmarked
+    - Access Control - keep default of 'Uniform' and make sure that 'Enforce public access prevention' is checkmarked
     - Protection - none

---> created a cloud storage file system for us to interact with
+`Step 2` **Add a Mage Service Account**

-Step 2 Create a Service Account for Mage
+Create a new service account for mage.<br>
-- On the service account page, click 'create a new service account' to add a new service account for mage.
+- On the service account page, click 'create a new service account'
 - Set the role to Basic > Owner.
 This allows the account to edit everything in GCS and BigQuery.
 You may want something more restrictive.
 - Click Continue and Done

-Step 3 Create a Key
+`Step 3` **Create a Key**
 - Click on the service account that was just created
-- Go to the keys tab and Add Key > Create new key
+- Go to the keys tab and select `Add Key > Create new key`
-- Select JSON and click Create  --> Downloads the JSON key to your computer
+- Select JSON and click Create.
+The JSON key will download to your computer
 - Move the JSON Key into the Mage project directory.
 This directory will be mounted as a volume on the mage container making these credentials accessible to mage.
 Mage can then use those credentials when interacting with google to authenticate.

-Step 4 AUTHENTICATE WITH THESE CREDENTIALS
+`Step 4` **Authenticate Using Credentials**
 - Go back into Mage into the io_config.yaml file
 - There are 2 ways that you can set up authentication in this file
     - Copy and paste all values from the JSON key file to the GOOGLE_SERVICE_ACC_KEY variables